 You may feel as if the solution here is to find a new partner for yourself.
 Close friends and family may have already suggested this.
 However, it’s not a wise move if you are not ready.
 You will only end up dragging your anger, sadness, and frustration into your new relationship, which won’t add up to a pleasant experience for anyone involved.
 When you are actually ready to re-enter the dating world, go for it!
 Just don’t tip your toes into the pool until you are ready to swim.

 This may sound odd, but the truth is that you might be feeling as if there is something wrong with you because you were “replaced” by your partner so quickly.
 However, this isn’t true.
 Your partner’s ability to move on so fast just means you were with the wrong person to begin with, not that you are defective in any way.

 People do date during or after a divorce.
 You cannot stop your spouse from doing so, but you can control your own reactions to their new relationship to some degree.
-If you have serious concerns about this or other issues in your divorce, be sure to discuss them with your attorney.
+If you have serious concerns about this or other issues in your divorce, be sure to discuss them with your family law lawyer in Albuquerque.